WouterLoeve/SSVT2019-Group2/README.md

 Can be found in the Lab1/solutions-stack folder.
 Running is done by: `stack build; stack exec solutions-stack-exe`

 ## Lab 2
 Can be found in the Lab2/.
-Running is done by: `stack ghci` and then running the main function.
+Commands for running can be found in the readme in the folder